Leetungkwan/Python_GUI/README.md

 ## Introduce

-1. I come across build a good idea that design a GUI which contain the basic functions when I use the network.
+1. I come across a good idea that design a GUI which contain the basic functions when I use the network.
 2. I survey seven API company, test their usability.
 Finally I choose three company and seven API.
 3. In order to reduce learning cost, I decide to use tkinter package rather than PyQT.
 4. The GUI just a software which is integrated by various API.